 Hydrocarbon coolant testing

 A handy procedure for identifying a blown head gasket is the hydrocarbon test.
 When combustion gasses leak into the coolant, we may detect the unburned hydrocarbons.
-We use a tool, made for the purpose, and special chemicals that change cooler when exposed to hydrocarbons.
+We use a tool, made for the purpose, and special chemicals that change color when exposed to hydrocarbons.

 To perform the hydrocarbon test, the engine coolant level is slightly lowered in the radiator.
 This allows a temporary air space for testing.
 Fully warming the engine will help make the results more accurate.
 The testing apparatus draws a sample of fumes, from the cooling system and mixes them with the test chemical.
 The presence of hydrocarbons turns the chemical yellow, showing a problem.